Windmill-City/IngameIME_Win32/README.md

 ### DisableIME
 1. DisableSystemKeyStrokeFeed

->By default, the TSF manager will process keystrokesand pass them to the text services.
+> By default, the TSF manager will process keystrokesand pass them to the text services.

->An application prevents this by calling this method.
+> An application prevents this by calling this method.

->Typically, this method is called when text service input is inappropriate, for example when a menu is displayed.
+> Typically, this method is called when text service input is inappropriate, for example when a menu is displayed.

->Calls to this method are cumulative, so every call to this method requires a subsequent call to ITfConfigureSystemKeystrokeFeed::EnableSystemKeystrokeFeed.
+> Calls to this method are cumulative, so every call to this method requires a subsequent call to ITfConfigureSystemKeystrokeFeed::EnableSystemKeystrokeFeed.

->So we should use a bool to prevent multiple disable here
+**So we should prevent multiple disable here(or any other solutions)**
 ```c++
 Application->m_pCfgSysKeyFeed->DisableSystemKeystrokeFeed();
 ```